Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/030_tls-config.en.md

 ## TLS Configuration

-Because BOMnipotent is secure-by-default, it requires you to make some statement about TLS encryption.
+Because BOMnipotent is secure-by-default, it requires you to make at least one statement about TLS encryption.
 The "tls" section of your [configuration file](/server/configuration/config-file/) accepts the following fields:

 ```toml
 [tls]